BenUCL/Reef-acoustics-and-AI/README.md

 2. The Audioset package also required for analyis, adapted by [Sethi et al. (2020)](https://www.pnas.org/doi/full/10.1073/pnas.2004702117) from [Hershey et al. (2017)](https://arxiv.org/abs/1609.09430).
 3. The full_dataset_features.zip which contains csv's of feature sets calculated from all three datasets using the compound index, pretrained CNN and features extracted by purpose trained CNNs.

-Additional items in the Zenodo repository are:
+Additional items in the Reef-acoustics-and-AI.zip within the Zenodo repository are:

 3. audio_dir: 1.4GB of sample audio files – this is the full dataset used in previous work [Williams et al (2022)](https://doi.org/10.1016/j.ecolind.2022.108986).
 4. Results folder: